-The most important effect of the early history on the minority problem of today is not in the facts but in the myths that surround them, particularly on the Sinhalese side.
-The central source of early Sinhalese history is the chronicle of a 5th century A.D.
-Buddhist monk - the Mahavamsa.
-It tells of Vijaya, grandson of a union between an Indian princess and a lion, who landed at Tambapanni on the North-west coast with a band of seven hundred men.
-Interwoven with this strand of mythology is the related myth, embodied in other chronicles, that the death of the Buddha synchronises with the founding of the Sinhalese race.
-A Sinhalese writer claimed in the 1950s that: 'for more than two millennia the Sinhalese have been inspired by the ideal that they were a nation brought into being for the definite purpose of carrying the torch lit by the Buddha, 4 The pervasive idea that the Sinhalese were the chosen guardians of Buddhism, and that Sri-Lanka is a place of special sanctity for the religion, defended in ancient times as in modern against heathen encroachments, has been well likened to Israeli myths.
-'To some extent the Tamils are cast in the role of the Philistines, "good" kings being those who, like Dutthagamani, smote the Tamils hip and thigh, and did so, partly at least, with religious motives' 5.
+'For more than two millennia the Sinhalese have been inspired by the ideal that they were a nation brought into being for the definite purpose of carrying the torch lit by the Buddha.'4

+The pervasive idea that the Sinhalese were the chosen guardians of Buddhism, and that Sri Lanka is a place of special sanctity for the religion, defended in ancient times as in modern against heathen encroachments, has been well likened to Israeli myths:

+'To some extent the Tamils are cast in the role of the Philistines, "good" kings being those who, like Dutthagamani, smote the Tamils hip and thigh, and did so, partly at least, with religious motives.'

 The tradition of identifying Tamils with heathens, invaders and vandals survives and is perpetuated, often unconsciously, in Sinhala schools.
-In modern times the proximity to northern Sri-Lanka of fifty million fellow-Tamils in South India serves to feed primeval fears and is a latent cause of Sinhalese chauvinism.
-Over the centuries the Sinhalese kingdoms shifted southwards, perhaps mainly to avoid Tamil invasions in the North, and by the 13th century the capital had moved into the wet zone in the Southwest.
+In modern times the proximity to northern Sri Lanka of over fifty million fellow-Tamils in South India serves to feed primeval fears and is a latent cause of Sinhalese chauvinism.
+Over the centuries the Sinhalese kingdoms shifted southwards. perhaps mainly to avoid Tamil invasions in the north, and by the 13th century the capital had moved into the wet zone in the southwest.
 Later it was to move to Gampola in the central Southern area.
 So, when the Portuguese came on the scene, the centres of Tamil and Sinhala life were well separated, with jungle-covered ruins in between.
 In medieval times the separation of the two, in human terms, was rarely as rigid as tradition suggests and more than one Sinhalese king was in fact a Tamil.
-But the episodes from the semimythological past that are most keenly remembered on both sides are episodes of conflict.
-Most famous is the battle, related in the Mahavamsa, between King
+But the episodes from the semi-mythological past that are most keenly remembered on both sides are episodes of conflict.
+Most famous is the battle. related in the Mahavamsa, between King Dutthagamani and the Tamil king Elara.
+In single combat, Elara

-Dutthagamani and the Tamil king Elara.
-In single combat, Elara 'hurled his dart, Gamani evaded it; he made his own elephant pierce Elara's elephant with its tusks and he hurled his dart at Elara, and this latter fell there, with his elephant'6.
+'hurled his dart, Gamani evaded it; he made his own elephant pierce Elara's elephant with its tusks and he hurled his dart at Elara, and this latter fell there, with his elephant.'6

 Portuguese dominance (1594-1638) introduced the tradition of Christian education which, progressively extended by missionaries in British times, was to plant the seeds of the educated elite, both Sinhalese and Tamil, which dominated the nationalist movement and still dominates the establishment.
 The Dutch (1638-1796), who ousted the Portuguese, ruled Ceylon purely for commercial gain.
 Their attempts at conversion were only nominal.
 They left behind the system of Roman Dutch law and also the ethnic minority known as 'Burghers' - people of mixed parentage mostly belonging to the Dutch Reformed Church.
-The island's three entities - the Tamil kingdom in the North, the lowland Sinhalese kingdom in the South and the upland Kandyan kingdom - were not brought under a unified administration until the British did so in 1815.
+The island's three entities - the Tamil kingdom in the north, the lowland Sinhalese kingdom in the south and the upland Kandyan kingdom - were not brought under a unified administration until the British did so in 1815.